Meet Our Board

 Cath is married to Rod Phillips and they have five children, Ben, Michelle, James, Catherine and Richard.

-Prior to this Frank was Chief Executive of the Child and Adolescent Health Service and Perth Children’s Hospital Commissioning from May 2015 until June 2017.
+Prior to this Frank was Chief Executive of the Child and Adolescent Health Service and Perth Children’s Hospital Commissioning.
 He was also responsible for leading the $1.2 billion PCH Project, which opened in May 2018.
 Importantly, Frank led a number of initiatives to better understand and improve the experience of young patients and their families.

 Prior to his executive roles he was a specialist in Emergency Medicine and Clinical Toxicology, and an academic at the Centre for Clinical Research in Emergency Medicine University of Western Australia.